ChrisBoyce886/Project3/README.md

   * If your app does not automatically open in your default browser, Navigate to your browser and enter `localhost:3000`(Or your preferred PORT number)
   * Npm start runs the app in the development mode.
   * The page will reload if you make edits.
 You will also see any lint errors in the console.
-  * `npm test` Launches the test runner in the interactive watch mode.
+  * The `npm test` command launches the test runner in the interactive watch mode.

 ## Design Notes